aweriefalse/SetMaster/README.md

 # SetMaster
-A desktop application written with tkinter that is there to help students and those interested understand the logic of sets in mathematics and programing.
+A desktop application written with tkinter and customtkinter that is there to help students and those interested understand the logic of sets in mathematics and programing.